carbonext-tech/api-b2b-docs/docs/getting-started.md

 }
 ```

-## Step 5 - Consulting the current balance
+## Step 5 - Consulting the Current Balance

 Now, you can consult your current balance.